alkhimey/HintsHighlight/README.md

 #### TOTAL_HINTS_SUPPORTED
 **IMPORTANT:** This value should always be the sum of `MAX_ROOM_HOTSPOSTS_SUPPORTED`, `MAX_ROOM_OBJECTS_SUPPORTED` and `MAX_CHARACTERS_SUPPORTED`. <br>
-If this condition is not met, the module will crash the game n startup to prevent array out of bounds access.
+If this condition is not met, the module will crash the game on startup to prevent array out of bounds access.

 #### HINT_SHAPE_TO_USE
 Which shape to use for hints.
 Can be `eHintCircle`, `eHintRectangle` or `eHintMixed`.
-When `eHintMixed` is selected, each shape is determined individually based using `HINT_SHAPE_MIXED_RATIO`.
+When `eHintMixed` is selected, each shape is determined individually with the help of `HINT_SHAPE_MIXED_RATIO`.

 #### HINT_SHAPE_MIXED_RATIO
-If HINT_SHAPE_TO_USE is set to `eHintMixed`, this will be the ratio used for deciding which shape to use.
+If `HINT_SHAPE_TO_USE` is set to `eHintMixed`, this will be the ratio used for deciding which shape to use.
 If the width/height or height/width of the area is larger than this defined value, then a rectangle will be used, otherwise, a circle.